-The purpose of the Retention and Student Success Advisory Council is to examine issues and challenges of student retention and persistence to graduation and serve in an advisory capacity to the Director of Student Success & Retention.
-The committee will assist in creating recommendations for improving student retention to be presented to President's Executive Leadership Team, Deans Council, and other key stakeholders.
+The purpose of the Retention and Student Success Advisory Council is to examine issues and challenges of student retention and persistence to graduation.
+The committee will assist in creating recommendations for improving student retention to be presented to the President's Executive Leadership Team and other key stakeholders.

-1.5.3.8 University Committee on Founders Awards
+1.5.3.7 University Committee on Founders Awards

 - 1. Status: The Committee for the Founders Award is responsible for researching and screening nominees for the Founders Awards, which honor recipients for distinguished service to the community characterized by the founding values of the Sisters of St. Joseph of Carondelet. - 2.
-Accountability: The President and the Board of Trustees. - 3.
-Composition: Director of Alumni Relations, Alumni Board Chair (or delegate); Board of Trustees Chair (or a delegate); Council of Regents Chair (or a delegate); Fontbonne Community Connection Chair (or a delegate), a CSJ or CSJA. - 4.
-Chairperson: Appointed by the president.; usually Director of Alumni Relations. - 5.
+Accountability: The President - 3.
+Composition: Director of Alumni Relations or delegate, Alumni Board President (or delegate); Board of Trustees Chair (or a delegate); Fontbonne Community Connection Chair (or a delegate), a Fontbonne staff member selected by the committee chair, a CSJ or CSJA. - 4.
+Chairperson: Director of Alumni Relations or delegate - 5.
 Duties: - a.
-Solicit nominations; screen and research nominees; - b. report to the Board of Trustees; secure approval of the president for the final awardee(s); - c. make arrangements for the Founders Award ceremony; - d. evaluate the process and recommend the next year's committee membership. - 6.
-Meetings: At least three meetings, usually in October, March and April - 7.
-Budget: Office of Advancement - 8.
-Term: Committee members serve a one-year term and may serve additional terms if it is mutually agreed upon by the member and the Alumni Relations Director and the President.
+Solicit nominations: screen and research nominees: - b. report to the Board of Trustees; secure approval of the President for the final awardee(s); - c. make arrangements for the Founders Award ceremony; - d. evaluate the process and recommend the next year's committee membership. - 6.
+Meetings: As often as required in order to complete the process of annually selecting a recipient of the Founders Award Budget: Office of Advancement. - 7.
+Committee members serve a one-year term and may serve additional terms if it is mutually agreed upon by the members of the committee and the President of the University.